 Monster Hunter World: Iceborne is the first major expansion to Capcom’s most successful Monster Hunter game yet, and promises to bring new monsters, gear, and a massive new world for players to explore.

-With the Iceborne release date still a off in the distance, explicit details are currently few and far between.
+With the Iceborne release date still a way off, explicit details are currently few and far between.
 But the announcement came with plenty of enticing tidbits for fans to pick apart.
 Here’s what we know so far.